If you have been looking forward to welcoming a pet in your house, then you must have come across the Labsky of Husky Lab Mix.

 Frequently asked questions

 Is a Labsky a good apartment dog?
-Typically no. This energetic breed needs lots of daily exercise.
+Typically no. This energetic mixed breed needs lots of daily exercise.
 Labskies can become irritated, depressed, or even destructive when left alone for too long if they don’t get enough exercise.

 Is a Labsky a good family pet?
 A Labsky is not a good family pet; instead, it’s a fantastic family pet.
 All it asks for is love and gives the same in return.
-Given the right grooming, training, and attention, this breed will make a perfect family companion.
-Also, they are protective of kids and are not known for hurting them.
-Labskies are patient, loyal, and intelligent.

 Willie Mays is a wife, blogger, and momma to Jenny, her daughter, Auxier, her Labrador, and Mimo, her cat.
 She started BestPets to share information about her life with pets.